osgeouk/website/foss4guklocal2023/index.md

 **FOSS4G:UK Local 2023 is now over!
 Thanks to everyone who took part**

+[Feedback Form](https://forms.gle/penyfTYhV733E7Yz5) deadline extended to 09:00 Mon 25th Sept.

 We will be making videos available through YouTube in due course.

 Please do fill out the [feedback form](https://forms.gle/penyfTYhV733E7Yz5) with your comments and ideas for the future.
-Remember you have until 17:00 Thurs 21st Sept to be in the draw for a free e-book from [Locate Press](https://locatepress.com/).
+Remember you have until 09:00 Mon 25th Sept to be in the draw for a free e-book from [Locate Press](https://locatepress.com/).

 **Full programme overview: [PDF](2023_MAIN_Agenda - Google Sheets.pdf){:target="_newpage"}, [Google Sheets](https://docs.google.com/spreadsheets/d/1ewkqvMZqXIwDtyEtCxdKte7czpZxUjqqlCZkY1REmzc/edit?usp=sharing){:target="_newpage"}.
 See individual [venue pages](#venues) for more details**